hareendranmg/Online-Feedback/README.md

 # Online-Feedback
-Web App written PHP to automate feedback system for colleges or school.
+Web App written in PHP to automate feedback system for colleges or school.